About the Sliding-Window Merge Join

 In the following example, the 2 tables are joined on their primary indexes.
 The WHERE conditions eliminate all but 2 row partitions for partitioning level 1, and 15 row partitions for partitioning level 2 of orders.
 The WHERE conditions eliminate all but 1 row partition for partitioning level 1, and 19 row partitions for partitioning level 2 of lineitem.

-After Teradata Database applies these conditions, it must join 30 combined partitions of the combined partitioning expression for orders to 19 combined partitions of the combined partitioning expression of lineitem, making a total of 49 combined partitions.
+After the database applies these conditions, it must join 30 combined partitions of the combined partitioning expression for orders to 19 combined partitions of the combined partitioning expression of lineitem, making a total of 49 combined partitions.

 - The remaining combined partitions are all populated